-- Public cloud – a pool of virtual data centers is shared among many enterprises.
+- Public – a pool of virtual data centers is shared among many enterprises.
 The data is not mixed as each tenant has their own virtual machines, but it may end up on the same physical server with other tenant data.

-- Private cloud – the complete opposite of public cloud.
+- Private – the complete opposite of public cloud.
 The entire pool belongs only to one client, no data from other tenants will ever be stored there.

 Choose a cloud model based on what your enterprise demands.
-A public cloud scales resources in real time, while private offers greater confidence in data security, but less flexibility and it costs more to rent.
+A public cloud scales resources in real-time, while private offers greater confidence in data security, but less flexibility and it costs more to rent.
 Hybrid cloud features the best of both sides, though it also shares the disadvantages of both public and private clouds.
-A hybrid cloud is useful in two cases: to combine lease servers with on-premises servers and in case of certain data packages requiring private cloud security while others require the scaling capabilities of a public cloud.
+A hybrid cloud is useful in two cases: to combine lease servers with on-premises servers and in the case of certain data packages requiring private cloud security while others require the scaling capabilities of a public cloud.

-Evaluation of cloud providers
+Evaluation of Cloud Providers

 - service reliability;